 Carol W. Greider was born in San Diego, California.
 Beatrice Sweeney, a family friend, inspired Greider to attend University of California, Santa Barbara, where she studied circadian rhythms, working with a graduate student who studied microtubules in chicken brains.
 In part because of Elizabeth Blackburn, Greider decided to attend graduate school at University of California, Berkeley.
 There she became interested in how sequences are added into telomeres.
 She discovered the telomerase enzyme and determined its nucleic acid component, finding that telomerase is sensitive to RNase and has an RNA component.
 She then accepted a postdoc at Cold Spring Harbor Laboratory, where she remains.
 Greider continues work on telomerase, relating it to human aging and cellular senescence and attempting to clone the RNA component of telomerase.

 Mark W. Grinstaff was born in Texas, the elder of two sons.
 He attended Occidental College.
 As a sophomore working in Franklin DeHaan's kinetic chemistry laboratory he fell in love with lab research.
-Grinstaff chose graduate school at University of Illinois, Urbana-Champaign because they had a strong inorganic chemistry department and because it was not California.
+Grinstaff chose graduate school at University of Illinois, Urbana-Champaign because they had a strong inorganic chemistry department.
 There he worked in Kenneth S. Suslick's laboratory; his doctoral project used sound waves to make amorphous iron and protein-microsphere compounds.
 For his postdoc, Grinstaff conducted research on electron transfer and catalysis in Harry Gray's laboratory at the California Institute of Technology.
-Grinstaff accepted a position at Duke University and foraged for equipment to set up his lab; he prefers to spend his money on people.
+After Grinstaff accepted a position at Duke University, he decided to forage for equipment to set up his lab in order to save the funds to support his students.
 He describes his research making diagnostic devices based on DNA electron transfer, designing single molecular-weight polymers, and polymers for ophthalmic wound repair.
-He continues with more clinical applications of his research; the issue of patents; commercialization of his research (he has founded two companies); his current research projects in biomaterials chemistry and nanotechnology; and the impact of the Pew Scholars Program in the Biomedical Sciences on his work.
+He elaborates on the clinical applications of his research; the issue of patents; commercialization of his research (he has founded two companies); his current research projects in biomaterials chemistry and nanotechnology; and the impact of the Pew Scholars Program in the Biomedical Sciences on his work.

 Mihal Gross attended the Massachusetts Institute of Technology.
 At MIT, Gross's wide-ranging interests led her to explore chemical oceanography, chemical engineering, and materials science, while also enjoying the intense freshman chemistry classes and labs, ultimately leading her to major in chemistry as the central science around which her multidisciplinary interests revolved.
 Gross pursued graduate research in organometallic photochemistry at Northwestern University, where she received her PhD.
 Gross joined AT&T Bell Laboratories as a Member of Technical Staff in 1981.
 Her research focused on the emerging areas of chemical vapor deposition, laser and ion beam direct-write, and other aspects of thin film science related to electrical, optical, and superconducting properties of materials for high performance integrated circuits and devices.
 She discusses founding the Chemical Perspectives of Microelectronic Materials Symposium at the annual Materials Research Society conference to highlight the importance of chemistry in the semiconductor revolution in the context of a multidisciplinary venue.
 After twenty years at Bell Labs she was selected as the AAAS/RAND Science and Technology Policy Fellow at RAND, conducting studies on the impact of government policies on science and technology workforce issues and technology transition of federally funded research for the White House Office of Science and Technology Policy.
 She moved to the Office of Naval Research as Program Officer for the Functional Solid State and Nanostructured Materials Program and currently serves as Program Manager for the Department of Energy, Office of Basic Energy Science's Nanoscale Science Research Centers and Electron Beam Microcharacterization Centers.